Skip to main content Go to home page

 Example 1

 Rose owns a commercial retail property in regional Victoria recorded on a single certificate of title.
-The land has been allocated AVPCC 210 (retail premises) in the most recent council rates valuation notice for the property.
+The property has been allocated AVPCC 210 (retail premises) in its most recent council rates valuation notice.

-The property has a qualifying use for purposes of the CIPT reform.
+The property has a qualifying use for the purposes of the CIPT reform.

 Example 2